Like most brands these days, Diageo has jumped on the Game of thrones bandwagon and brought out eight select bottlings to celebrate its eighth series.

 What’s the hype?

 For those of you that are uninitiated, Game of Thrones is a medieval epic TV series with lots of blood and sex.
 So pretty standard viewing for a Saturday night.
+The Games of Thrones Whisky range is as equally dramatic.

 It is hugely popular and it seems that everyone is talking about it, (or not, if they’re trying to avoid spoilers).
 If you haven’t watched it, now is the time.
 With seven series already finished, there’s plenty to binge watch before April 14th when the eighth series will be released.